HePeng2016/CFSP/README.md

 There are four parameters:

-     SupportRatio is the minimum frequent for sequences without gaps.
+     SupportRatio is the minimum frequence for single frequent sequence.
-     MinLength is the minimum length for sequences without gaps.
+     MinLength is the minimum length for single frequent sequence.
-     ThresholdRatio is the minimum frequent for sequences with gaps.
+     ThresholdRatio is the minimum frequent for frequnent sequence complex.
-     MinToleranceLength is the minimum Length for sequences will do approximate match.
+     MinToleranceLength is the minimum length for frequent sequence will do approximate match.